-The health center staff is available to assist students with any illness, injury, or health
+The health center staff is available to assist students with any illness, injury,

-within the health center.
+There is a small laboratory located within the health center.
 A CBC (complete blood

 count), throat culture and urinalysis can be done in the college lab.
 Testing for

 mononucleosis is also available.

 The on-site pharmacy stocks several common over the counter medications.
-A limited number of prescription
+A limited

-medications may be written at the discretion of the medical provider.
+may be written at the discretion of the medical provider.

 The health center has educational materials including pamphlets on many health-related

 topics.
 Educational programs on wellness and other pertinent health issues are offered

 on campus.
 There are also links found on the Health Center Website for common health

 related issues.
 The Health Matters Newsletter is published on a monthly basis both

 on the Health Center Website as well as in the campus report.
 This newsletter often

 contains health information regarding pertinent issues on health related topics.

 Immunizations and allergy shots

 The campus health center does administer some vaccinations.
 Vaccinations for hepatitis

 B, meningitis and influenza are available.
 Fees are charged for these vaccines and

 may vary each year.

 Allergy injections are administered to students on a limited basis.
 The health center

-staff will administer allergy injections only if the student receives the same dose each week or
+staff will administer allergy injections only if the student has reached a stable,

+maintenance dosage.
+For example, the student receives the same dose each week or

 month.
 The student must provide their own serum and specific orders from the prescribing

 allergist.
 Allergy injections that are on a "build up" phase cannot be given.
 The

 health center does charge $35.00 per semester for this service.
 The health center

 staff can assist with making arrangements for the students to receive build up allergy

 injections at a local physician's office if requested.